Wine crate island kitchen remodel in Media, PA by Fedor Fabrication

 Most remodels go sideways for the same reason: design and construction don’t talk to each other.
 The designer draws something the builder can’t actually build for the price quoted, and you’re stuck in the middle.

 We use a design-build model — the team that designs your Media kitchen is the team that builds it.
-Every line on the drawing has been priced.
-Every spec has been confirmed.
-By the time we hand you a contract, the number is real, the timeline is real, and we’ve already solved the problems other remodelers won’t discover until they open a pre-1940 borough wall — the knob-and-tube, the corroded galvanized supply, the cast-iron stack, the lath-and-plaster that has to come down where a new run goes.
-We sequence the work around Media Borough’s inspection schedule so the project doesn’t stall waiting on the borough, and we manage any HARB submittals if your project touches anything visible from the street.
+By the time you get a contract, every line is priced, every spec is confirmed, and the old-house problems other remodelers hit mid-job (knob-and-tube, a corroded galvanized supply, a cast-iron stack, the lath-and-plaster that has to come down where a new run goes) are already solved.
+We sequence around Media Borough’s inspection schedule and manage any HARB submittals if your project touches anything visible from the street.

 The 8 steps, start to finish